ItzZarama/ZaramaFreedomMod-1/ZFM/CONTRIBUTING.md

 Did you ever want a milestone,
 Well, think of the following

-1 Does it fit our Freedom goal?.
+1. Does it fit our Freedom goal?.
-2 Is your issue a bug that only is a bug in (EX.
+2. Is your issue a bug that only is a bug in (EX.
 1.8.1) and it doesnt in any higher version, Please do not make it
 3. Is it about a spelling misktake, If you make a pull request you could of just pointed it out to us :P :Thumbs_Down:
-4. Does it edit anything that is not Suppost to be edited, if so do not say its an issue here, Report it to TotalFreedom(http://github.com/TotalFreedom/TotalFreedomMod)
+4. If the Developers of this plugin did not edit it, Please report it to [TotalFreedom](TotalFreedom(http://github.com/TotalFreedom/TotalFreedomMod)
 5. If it is just something very weird or minor do not post it
 6. Be sure it is not a clone